crsellinger/CS4610-Final-Project/README.md

 Update week #2.3: Added procedually generated game objects.

 Update week #3.1: Added tree game objects to Scene.
 Added colliders, shaders, and material to game objects.
 Added material to terrain.

+Update week #3.2: Added dynamic player spawn, Finished terrain generation (previous code was always the same position of noise map, now it looks different everytime you spawn in).
+I think this is our final update before due date.